 Do Cats Have Rabies

-But the risk is still there, which is why keeping your cat safe indoors is a very good way to avoid deadly diseases.
+However, the risk remains, which is why keeping your cat safe indoors is a highly effective way to prevent deadly diseases.

 How Do Cats Have Rabies